Phone numbers

-Page medically reviewed by Dr Patrick Mbaya (MB ChB, MSc, MD, FRCPsych, Cert.
-Psychopharmacology), Lead Consultant for Addictions at Priory Hospital Altrincham, in February 2022.
+Page medically reviewed by Dr Ian Nnatu (MBBS, PG DIP (CBT), MSc, FRCPsych, MRCPsych), Consultant Adult Psychiatrist at Priory Hospital North London, in May 2022.

 Stress is the feeling of being under too much mental or emotional pressure.

 Stress can affect us physically and mentally.
 It can interfere with the way we think, our feelings and emotions and how we behave.
-Being under stress causes a 'fight or flight response' due to release of hormones like adrenaline.
-Some stress is necessary and helps us perform to well - meeting deadlines and targets for example, but the problem arises when the stress is constant.
+Being under stress causes a 'fight or flight response', due to release of hormones like adrenaline.
+Some stress is necessary and helps us perform well - meeting deadlines and targets, for example.
+However, problems can arise when your stress is constant.

 Early signs of stress include poor sleep, tiredness and irritability.
 You may notice you aren’t performing as well at work and starting to drink more to unwind and rely on caffeine to get you through the day.

-If the stress continues to build unchecked, your ability to do your job may be affected.
-You may struggle to get on with people you work with and may start to experience physical symptoms such as headaches, high blood pressure and irritable bowel syndrome.
+If your stress continues to build, your ability to do your job may be affected.
+You may struggle to get on with people you work with and may start to experience physical symptoms such as headaches, high blood pressure and irritable bowel syndrome (IBS).

-If you’ve been struggling with stress, you have likely experienced some of these physical symptoms:
+If you’ve been struggling with stress, it's likely that you've experienced some of these physical symptoms:

 • Being restless or unable to sit still